MichaelYesuyu/Chess/README.md

 # Chess
-Chess program in the making
+Chess program in the making.
 Opening repretoire sourced from nikslaf/eco